akka/akka/akka-docs/src/main/paradox/coordination.md

 * `acquire` should complete with: `true` if the lease has been acquired, `false` if the lease is taken by another owner, or fail if it can't communicate with the third party system implementing the lease.
 * `release` should complete with: `true` if the lease has definitely been released, `false` if the lease has definitely not been released, or fail if it is unknown if the lease has been released.
-* `checkLease` should return false until an `acquire` Future has completed and should return `false` if the lease is lost due to an error communicating with the third party.
+* `checkLease` should return false until an `acquire` @scala[Future]@java[CompletionStage] has completed and should return `false` if the lease is lost due to an error communicating with the third party.
 Check lease should also not block.
-* The `acquire` lease lost callback should only be called after an `aquire` future has completed and should be called if the lease is lose e.g. due to losing communication with the third party system.
+* The `acquire` lease lost callback should only be called after an `aquire` @scala[Future]@java[CompletionStage] has completed and should be called if the lease is lose e.g. due to losing communication with the third party system.

 In addition it is expected that a lease implementation will include a time to live mechanism meaning that a lease won't be held for ever in case the node crashes.
 If a user prefers to have outside intervention in this case for maximum safety then the time to live can be set to infinite.